dgerabagi/aiascent-dev/prompt.md

   - **Description:** A guide explaining the implementation of the Retrieval-Augmented Generation (RAG) system for the "Ask @Ascentia" chat feature, including instructions for file placement and environment configuration.
   - **Tags:** documentation, rag, chat, ascentia, embeddings, faiss, langchain, architecture

+### A22. aiascent.dev - Mission Page Revamp Plan

+  - **Description:** A plan to refactor the static Mission page into a smaller, digestible, static version of the interactive report viewer, showcasing key concepts with associated imagery.
+  - **Tags:** page design, mission, report viewer, refactor, plan, ui, ux

 ## III.
 Design and Assets